 10.3.2 the other Party repeatedly breaches any of the terms of the Contract in such a manner as to reasonably justify the opinion that its conduct is inconsistent with it having the intention or ability to give effect to the terms of the Contract;

-10.3.4 an order is made for the appointment of an administrator or an administrator is appointed over the other Party;
+10.3.5 an order is made for the appointment of a judicial manager or interim judicial manager, or a receiver or a receiver and manager over the other Party;

-10.3.5 the other Party makes an assignment for the benefit of creditors, a voluntary arrangement with its creditors or becomes subject to an administration order;
+10.3.6 the other Party makes an assignment for the benefit of creditors, a voluntary arrangement with its creditors;

-10.3.6 the other Party goes into liquidation (except for the purposes of amalgamation or reconstruction and in such manner that the company resulting therefrom effectively agrees to be bound by or to assume the obligations imposed on the other Party under the Contract); or
+10.3.7 the other Party goes into liquidation (except for the purposes of amalgamation or reconstruction and in such manner that the company resulting therefrom effectively agrees to be bound by or to assume the obligations imposed on the other Party under the Contract);

-10.3.7 the other Party ceases or threatens to cease to carry on all or substantially all of its business.
+10.3.8 the other Party ceases or threatens to cease to carry on all or substantially all of its business; or

 11. CONSEQUENCES OF TERMINATION